MakeMHz/xbox-hd-plus/patches/README.md

 ## Changelog

 ### 1.3.x
 1.3.x is a rewrite of the kernel patch with the goal of adding 1.6 support and making the patch more portable.
+(Requires update of xbox-hdmi-app for detection)
   *  Added support for 1.6 revision Xbox motherboard
+  *  Fixes ALL issues related to non-playable games related to 1.6 compatibility issues!
+No game patching required.
+This includes games previously unplayable via any other means, including stock and modified 1.6 systems.
+(XboxHDMI install required)
   *  Increased compatibility for when the XboxHDMI board is not installed.
 (Useful for when verifying BIOS is patched pre-installation.)
   *  Send additional data to the XboxHDMI board for edge case handling.
 (Per-game/title ID handling)